 Vorell, M. S., Carmack, H. J., & Scarduzio, J. A. (2014).
 Surviving work: Toxic organizational communication.
 Kendall-Hunt Publishers.

 Hudak, N. C., Carmack, H. J., & Smith, E. D. (in press, 2018).
 Student perceptions of providers' cultural competence, attitudes toward providers, and patient satisfaction at a university health center: International and US student differences.
-Journal of International Students.
+Journal of International Students in Higher Education.

 Carmack, H. J., Nelson, C. L., Hocke-Mirzashvili, T. M., & Fife, E. E. (in press, 2018).
 Mental health attitudes, depression and anxiety stigma, and shame in college students: Implications for communication with students.
 The College Student Affairs Journal.